Surrogate Costs & Fees

 What does surrogacy cost from state to state?

 The cost of surrogacy in the U.S. depends on several aspects, including location, the surrogate’s experience, and other factors.
 Intended parents can expect to pay $125,000 to $175,000 or more.
-Choosing a surrogate who has completed a successful surrogacy journey may cost more, as well as those who live in states with friendly surrogacy laws.
-For example, demand for surrogates in California typically rises higher than other states, which means that intended parents may pay more for a surrogate living there.
+Choosing a surrogate who has completed a successful surrogacy journey may cost more, particularly in states with well-established surrogacy laws.
+For example, demand for surrogates in California typically rises higher than in other states, which means that intended parents may pay more for a surrogate living there.
 The price for legal fees and insurance may differ among states, as well.
 As a rule, surrogacy costs vary minimally across major metropolitan areas.

 How much does surrogacy cost for international intended parents?